-In the village of Rangiyam in the state of Odisha, India, Budhini Hansda and her husband tend to their kitchen garden.
+In the village of Rangiyam in the state of Odisha, India, Budhini Hansda and her husband, Barial Hansda, tend to their kitchen garden.
 Though they use hand tools to till the soil and buckets and bowls to irrigate their crops, their garden is well organized and beautifully managed.

 In recent months, nurturing their crops has become more important than ever before.
 As the COVID-19 pandemic rages through India, Hansda and her young family have become reliant on their garden for food and an income.